Automattic/wp-calypso/packages/wp-checkout/README.md

 ### Taxes

 Can the component handle calculating taxes automatically?
 If so, we can also calculate the subtotal automatically and probably remove the need for the `totals` prop entirely.
 That would be a big win for simplifying the API.

+## Billing Address

+Can the component handle getting the default billing address automatically?
+If so, we can remove the `defaultBillingContact` prop and also probably the `onChangeBillingContact` side effect callback.

 ### Credits